Natural resources of Azerbaijan

-The Azerbaijan is a country with very favorable natural conditions and rich natural resources.
-Snowy peaks, high mountains, foothill fertile soils, wide plains, Lowest Land Points Below Ocean Level are the main landscape forms of republic.
-This complex landscape structure has caused the variety in natural conditions - climate, soil-vegetation, and water resources.
+Azerbaijan is a country with very favorable natural conditions and rich natural resources.
+Snowy peaks, high mountains, foothill fertile soils, wide plains, Lowest Land Points Below Ocean Level are the main landscape forms of the republic.
+This complex landscape structure has resulted in a variety of natural conditions, climate, soil-vegetation, and water resources.
 This, in turn, led to the uneven distribution of population and farms on the territory, and the specialization of production on different types.

-Generally, the natural resources are understood by all the natural components that people use in life and economic activities.
-Natural resources are divided into the following groups:

-Inexhaustible

-Solar, geothermal, wind, nuclear energy, climate, water withdrawal and flood, sea currents.